 What can you do?

 I encourage you to have the conversation with your partner about what he can do to protect his sperm while you are on this journey to conceive and create your family.
 I know that many people can be very resistant to the possibility that their mobile phone may be harming them.
-However, it’s definitely a factor to consider as you choose to give yourselves the best opportunity to welcome your baby into your world.
+However, it’s definitely a factor to consider as you choose to give yourselves the best opportunity to welcome your baby into the world.

 The human body is very adaptable and craves wellness, so when we give it a chance to heal and rebalance, it does.
 Also know that men make new sperm daily (it does take about 2 1/2 – 3months for sperm to mature.)
 How can he give his sperm the best chance to be strong, healthy and abundant over the weeks before you conceive?
 To create an optimal environment for healthy sperm, he could –